caesaraugustus1738/tfl_updates/README.md

 [ https://twitter.com/caesara47709326](https://twitter.com/caesara47709326)

 ### Intro
-TfL tube updates, accurate to five minutes.
+TfL tube update bot, accurate to five minutes.
 Currently hosted by AWS.
-I created this project to learn some basic webscraping and to understand the Twitter API.
+I created this project to learn some basic webscraping and to gain understanding of web APIs.

 ### Process